divinecuration/divinecuration.github.io/_posts/2021-07-04-deleuze-hegel.md

 published: true
 ---

 This is a quick note on Deleuze's critique of Hegel, or at least on one popular representation of it.
 I touched on this explicitly (and very briefly) in a previous post on [Bad Optics]({{site.baseurl}}/2020/11/08/negation.html), and it is also one of the underlying concerns in [Towards Antivitalism]({{site.baseurl}}/2021/05/31/antivitalism.html).
 I am by no means deep into Deleuze, and don't want to come across as presenting any kind of definitive reading---what I'm interested in here is the popular rendering of his critique, which I'll just label "Deleuzian."
-Whether or not this popular version is faithful to the original it is well worthy of attention, not least because it illuminates a deep impasse in contemporary political thought.
+Whether or not this popular version is faithful to the original it is well worthy of attention, in virtue of its connection to what seems to me to be a deep impasse in contemporary political thought.

 <!--more-->